EconometricInstitute/feb22012-programming-website/data/sessions-and-support.md

 ### Discussion Board
 If additional question pop up, that you were not be able to ask during the question hour or tutorial sessions, you can ask them on the `Canvas Discussion Board` of the course.
 We will try to regularly check the discussion board and answer any questions that pop-up.
 Note that if you ask a question here, all students in the course can see it and benefit from the answer.
 However, this also means that you have to make sure not to include any personal information or any part of a solution for an assignment in these questions.

+Please do not ask personal questions/questions about your assignment work in private channels.
+Also, do not contact the course coordinator or your TA’s using MS Teams outside the official contact hourse.
+If you violate this rule, we reserve the right to block all MS Teams communication with you.

 ### Email
 For any personal matters you could [send me an email](mailto:bouman@ese.eur.nl).
 However, the number of participants of the course is large, I would kindly ask you not to email about questions regarding the assignments or content of the course.
 If it turns out that there are too many questions to answer during the question hour, then I will organize additional question hours.